-Many people opt for title loans because they offer speed and convenience.
+Many people opt for California title loans because they offer speed and convenience.
 Borrowers could receive funds in as little as 24 hours, although in some cases people have been known to get funds the same day they apply.

 Credit Cards Could be a Convenient Way to Pay for an Attorney